-Dubai South Awards Aed 1.5 Billion Contract To Al Kharafi Construction For South Bay New Phases
+DUBAI SOUTH AWARDS AED 1.5 BILLION CONTRACT TO AL KHARAFI CONSTRUCTION FOR SOUTH BAY NEW PHASES

-Dubai, United Arab Emirates, 4 April 2024: Following increased demand from investors and buyers to own a unit at South Bay, Dubai South Properties' unique development, and the sell-out of the limited inventory that was released before, the developer has expedited the launch of the project's phases, launching phase four.
+Dubai, United Arab Emirates: Following increased demand from investors and buyers to own a unit at South Bay, Dubai South Properties' unique development, and the sell-out of the limited inventory that was released before, the developer has expedited the launch of the project's phases, launching phase four.
 The company also announced the appointment of Al Kharafi Construction Company to build phases 3,4 and 5 of the project in a AED 1.5 billion contract.

 Slated for a Q1 2027 completion, the fourth phase will incorporate 138 units comprising three-, four-, and five-bedroom villas and a limited number of five-to seven-bedroom mansions.
 Last year, Dubai South Properties appointed GINCO General Contracting LLC to construct the project's first two phases and the infrastructure facilities for the project.